sijakret/lit-shared-state/doc/samples/Gotchas.md

 ```

 ### Pre-sliced state
-Due to the way our dependency tracking works you always need to access `this.[myState].[myField]` directly in your render code path.
+Due to the way our dependency tracking works you always need to access `this.myState.myProp` directly in your render code path.

-Instead we recommend you use getters.
+You should NOT pre-slice your state.
+Instead we recommend you use getters if you need shortcuts.

 ```ts
 @state()